codeclimate/codeclimate-rubocop/config/contents/style/block_delimiters.md

 Check for uses of braces or do/end around single line or multi-line blocks.

+Methods that can be either procedural or functional and cannot be categorised from their usage alone is ignored.
+`lambda`, `proc`, and `it` are their defaults.
+Additional methods can be added to the `IgnoredMethods`.

 ### Example: EnforcedStyle: line_count_based (default)
     # bad - single line block
     items.each do |item| item / 5 end